Cyberbolt/CyberDB/README_EN.md

     CyberDB is starting...
     Server stopped.

-After the server runs, the cyberdb_file directory will be created in the project root directory (do not delete it), and the client configuration file cyberdb_file/config.cdb will be generated (client operation depends on this file).
-The default file for database persistence is cyberdb_file/backup /data.cdb
+After the server runs, the 'cyberdb_file' directory will be created in the project root directory (do not delete it), and the client configuration file 'cyberdb_file/config.cdb' will be generated (client operation depends on this file).
+The default file for database persistence is 'cyberdb_file/backup /data.cdb'

 Deploying the server